Kagebounshin/game-rating-site/README.md

 ### Known Bugs

 - So the first bug i've encounterd was when opening the sidenav on mobile view, at the users profile page.
 The pacman image looked like [this](static/img/img-readme/bug01.png).
 Only the alt text is showing.
 Now in late develepment I also used the pacman images as the navbrand and encountered the same problem, the navbrand image and the sidenav images dosen't show at the profile page, fullreview page, when you edit your backlog or when your about to write a review or edit your review.
 The difference between these pages are that these pages has an argument passed through the URL.
 The profile page has username, edit-backlog has backlog_id, fullreview has review_id and edit-review also has review_id pas through as an argumenet.
+Solved it by changing the src to the images address instead of the img folder in my static files.

 - Another bug I've encountered is at the edit-review page, I've preloaded the image field with it's current [value](static/img/img-readme/bug03.png), but if I don't load the same or a new images I get an error. ["Missing required parameter - file"](static/img/img-readme/bug02.png).

 ## Deployment

-### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.

 ### Forking the GitHub Repository